DOCTOR OF EXCELLENCE (H.C.) REGULATIONS

 - Any achievements that may support the candidate´s qualification for the Excellentia Doctor Award

 This information must be authenticated by the following affidavit: "I declare that the information and documents presented are true and correct and that I understand the definition of the Doctor of Excellence Award."

 1.3.
 Qualification of Candidates for the Doctor of Excellence:

 The European Agency For Higher Education and Accreditation Secretary will reject any candidates that do not provide sufficient information and documents to demonstrate an excellent level professional ability, outstanding professional career, and international achievements.
 The European Agency For Higher Education and Accreditation shall review the submitted documents and decide on granting the Doctor of Excellence award.
-Qualification for the Doctor of Excellence must be endorsed by 3 votes: the EAHEA Secretary, the EAHEA President and at least another accredited member of the European Agency For Higher Education and Accreditation.
+Qualification for the Doctor of Excellence must be endorsed by 2 votes: the EAHEA Secretary and the EAHEA President.
 The applicant shall be informed in writing about the decision.

 1.4.
 Denial or Revocation of the Doctor of Excellence: